maiaheffernan/maiaheffernan.github.io/_posts/2026-07-13-ADCP-heading-transform-from-June-transecting.md

 | 8 | 262.89 | 258.47 |  4.42  |

-Here, a positive bias means the GPS COG is clockwise of the ADCP heading.
-In other words the ADCP is under-reading, so we need to rotate its data clockwise/add degrees to correct it.
+Here, a positive bias means the COG is clockwise of the ADCP heading.
+In other words the ADCP data is under-reading, so we need to rotate its data clockwise/add degrees to correct it.
-A negative bias means the GPS COG is counterclockwise of the ADCP heading.
-In other words the ADCP is over-reading, so we need to rotate the other way.
+A negative bias means the COG is counterclockwise of the ADCP heading.
+In other words the ADCP data is over-reading, so we need to rotate the other way.

 ### Flood tide COG and ADCP heading summary